shijinglu/asrc-example/README.md

-# A Dropwizzard Service that Demonstrates How
+# A Dropwizzard App of Remote Configuration

 How to start the application
 ---